microsoft/PowerToys/README.md

 ### July 2020 Update

 Our goals for 0.20 release cycle we wanted to focus on adding in a few new features along with stability / quality fixes.
-Martin Chrzan helped contribute a new utility that was in our 2021 plans!, a screen wide color picker!
+Martin Chrzan helped contribute a new utility that was in our 2021 plans, a screen wide color picker!
+Chris Davis also helped contribute a SVG icon support for File Explorer!

 Between 0.19 and 0.20 releases, we tracked down a lot of performance and memory issues with PowerToys Run as well.
 The most important ones got added to 0.19.1 and 0.19.2 releases.
 If you find something not working correctly, please make us aware.